 Geophysical engineers, who fall under the broader BLS category of mining and geological engineers, earned a median salary of $93,800 as of May 2020.
 The highest-paying field for these professionals is oil and gas extraction, which reported a median salary of $138,380 during this time.*

 What is the job demand for Geophysical Engineers?

-The job demand for Geophysical Engineers is expected to increase by 12% in the next 10 years, which is about average among all other professions.
+The job demand for geophysical engineers is expected to increase by just 4 percent between 2020 and 2030.
 The increasing demand for more resources is likely to fuel job growth.
-This profession is particularly friendly to individuals entering the occupation.
+This profession is particularly friendly to individuals entering the occupation.*